Bentonville School Board making switch to include at-large members

-BENTONVILLE -- The School Board starting next year is changing the method by which members are elected so that five members will be chosen by zones and two will be chosen by all School District voters.
+BENTONVILLE -- The Bentonville School Board is changing the method by which members are elected so that five members will be chosen by zones and two will be chosen by all school district voters.

 For the past decade, each of the board's seven members has represented a certain geographic zone.
 Only the residents of a zone are eligible to vote for that zone's representative.